 Working with localized dates in Laravel

-For our simple example, we will display the current date localized for the selected language.
-In our routes/web.php
+For our example, we will display the current date localized for the selected language.
+Update the welcome

-, let’s update the welcome page route and pass the localized date message over to our welcome view:
+and pass the localized date message to our welcome view:

 <?php Route::get('/', function () { $today = \Carbon\Carbon::now() ->settings( [ 'locale' => app()->getLocale(), ] ); // LL is macro placeholder for MMMM D, YYYY (you could write same as dddd, MMMM D, YYYY) $dateMessage = $today->isoFormat('dddd, LL'); return view('welcome', [ 'date_message' => $dateMessage ]); });